 (1) In the following, we provide information on the collection of personal data during the use of our website, which can be reached under the address “www.etracker.com” and other URLs, as well as the services we offer through our Internet sites.
 Personal data are data that can be related to you personally, such as your name, address, e-mail addresses and user behaviour.

-(4) If we resort to contracted service providers for individual functions of our offer, or if we want to use your data for advertising purposes, we shall inform you in detail of the procedures in question below.
-In the process, we shall also address the stipulated criteria of the storage duration.
+(4) If we re(4) If we resort to contracted service providers for individual functions of our offer, or if we want to use your data for advertising purposes, we will inform you in detail about the respective procedures below.

 (1) Where we are concerned, you have the following rights regarding your personal data: